 CSWA Members must sign in to have access to member pricing.

-Target Audience: Social Workers and Mental Health Professionals
+Target Audience: Clinical Social Workers and other Behavioral Health Professionals

 About the webinar:

 Clinical social workers face complex documentation decisions that can have profound consequences.
 When is it appropriate to be vague in a clinical note in order to protect clients?
 Should parents of minor clients have a right to access clinicians' records?
 How should practitioners respond to subpoenas that demand disclosure of records?
 Under what circumstances should clients have access to their own records?
 Substandard documentation can harm clients and expose social workers to the risk of ethics complaints and litigation.
 This webinar will include a succinct overview of documentation challenges in social work.
 Dr. Frederic Reamer will draw on his extensive experience as an expert witness in litigation and licensing board cases and highlight key decisions clinical social workers make regarding the purposes, content, wording, and storage of documentation.
 He will review relevant ethical standards and legal considerations and risks.
 Case examples will be included.